Reading lists - student guide

 It allows you to:

-- see real time information about availability of books
+- see real time availability of books in our libraries

 - directly access ebooks, journal articles and other online resources